RTÉ News: Six One: History

 Teilifís Éireann made its first news broadcast at 6:00pm on 1 January 1962, the first day of full programming for the new television station.
 The ten-minute bulletin was read by Charles Mitchel, who remained as RTÉ's chief television newsreader until his retirement in 1984.
 He was accompanied in the early years by Andy O'Mahony and, from 1966, by Maurice O'Doherty.

 A year after its launch, the early evening bulletin was moved to 5.50 pm to accommodate a new weeknight current affairs programme called Broadsheet, which provided more detailed analysis and reportage on the issues of the day.
 In September 1964, the 5.50 pm news became part of a new 40-minute magazine programme called Newsbeat, which featured a greater emphasis on off-beat regional stories and satire.
 Newsbeat was quickly reduced to 30 minutes but remained in an early evening slot shortly after 6 pm.
 By 1967, the early evening bulletin reverted to a separate programme.

 Newsbeat was broadcast for the final time on 11 June 1971 with News returned to its original 6 pm slot but reduced to a short five-minute bulletin.
 The early evening bulletin expanded to 15 minutes in October 1972 and change timeslots on several occasions to suit various programming.
-In January 1975, RTÉ introduced a news summary for the deaf and hard of hearing to the early evening bulletin.
+In January 1975, RTÉ introduced a news summary for deaf and hard of hearing people to the early evening bulletin.

 January 1980 saw the early evening news extended to a 25–40 minute slot, returned to 6 pm and relaunched as Newstime, incorporating more regional news coverage, alongside a regular Countryside feature and the deaf news summary.
 A separate early evening news at 5.45 pm was reintroduced in January 1987.

 On Monday 3 October 1988, RTÉ launched its first hour-long news programme Six One News, a new format incorporating national, international and regional news as well as live interviews and sports coverage.
 The programme's first anchors were former political correspondent Seán Duignan and long-standing newsreader Eileen Dunne (replaced two years later by Anne Doyle).

 Six One established its own place in Irish television and politics when the expected winner of the 1990 presidential election campaign, Tánaiste Brian Lenihan delivered what was universally accepted to be a disastrous live response to a crisis in his campaign.
 Seeking to deny that he had ever been part of unsuccessful efforts to force President Hillery to refuse a parliamentary dissolution in a way that would help Lenihan's party get back into power (claims he himself had made in an on-the-record taped interview recorded some months earlier), Lenihan tried to stare into the camera and told viewers that "on mature recollection" his earlier version was wrong and that he had made no phone calls to the presidential residence to put pressure on the President.
 The appearance on Six One effectively ended Lenihan's presidential campaign.